Pancreatic Cancer

 • It is a procedure done with an endoscope (a thin, tube-like instrument with light and lens at its end) to examine the pancreatic and bile ducts.
 During the procedure, a dye is injected into the ducts which causes them to appear clearly on an X-ray.

-• Generally, the procedure may last for 15-60 minutes depending on individuals.
+• Generally, the procedure may last for 15-60 minutes depending on individual cases.
 In complicated cases that require additional therapies, the examination time may be prolonged.

 • An ERCP can be used for: